tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Stu_Diagnosing_the_Model.md

 Transition to the dry walk through by opening the solution file, and highlight the below discussion points.
 Go through this section quickly as students should be well versed in creating **confusion matrices** and **classification reports**.

-* A **confusion matrix** is a multi-dimensional array that will outline the number of samples belonging to each categorical outcome.
-Actual and predicted data points are conveyed in the same table, enabling users to compare the values in order to evaluate the model's success.
+* A **confusion matrix** is a table that describes the performance of a model by looking at the total number of outcomes for each class.
+Confusion matrices look at the total number of actual outcomes and can be used to compare to predicted outcomes.

+  * **Confusion matrices** can be a little difficult to understand at first.
+If students have questions/difficulty understanding, and or seem lost, use the following scenario to help reinforce how a confusion matrix is used:

+    * Consider

     ```python
     from sklearn.metrics import confusion_matrix